retrooct/STM32_Nucleo_projects/1Dpong/README.md

 1. The player must press their button within the correct timing window.
 2. A successful hit sends the ball toward the other player.
 3. A missed hit awards a point to the opposing player.
+Pressing too early or too late is a missed hit.
 4. The first player to reach three points wins the game.

-After a player wins, the score LEDs flash before the game resets.
+After a player wins, the player's score LEDs flash before the game resets.

 ---